Atanasius0205/DolphinID-RolePlay/Levels.md

 In minecity we develop a level system with benefits according to the more level you have.
 To level up you must play X number of hours
-If u wanna check your level you can use the cmd _/level check_ If you want to know the requisites of your next rank use the same command but add the level at the end **example**:_/level check Lvl2_ or _/level check Lvl3_
+If u wanna check your level you can use the cmd _/level check_ If you want to know the requisites of your next rank use the same command but add the level at the end **example**:_/level Lvl2_ or _/level Lvl3_

 * **Level 1**